trys/trysv4/content/blog/space-aware-components.md

 Let's be honest, we're all just waiting for container queries to drop.
 We know breakpoints are arbitrary, and we'd desperately like to create components that work in *any* situation, but that's not really possible right now.

-Heydon and Andy's amazing '[Sidebar](https://every-layout.dev/layouts/sidebar/)' creation goes a long way to help remove media queries from within components and render them intrinsically.
+Heydon and Andy's amazing '[Sidebar][EveryLayout]' creation goes a long way to help remove media queries from within components and render them intrinsically.
 But that's layout, I'm interested in type and space.

 ## How do you get components to respect the rendering conditions of their parent?